 Some alternative fuel vehicles, typically electric vehicles, require no tax whatsoever to be paid (those with CO2 emissions of less than 50g/km and costing less than £40,000 to be more specific).

-Electric vehicles with emissions over 50g/km will only have to pay tax in the first year – after that it’s totally free!
-No wonder that cars with excellent MPG are more popular than ever.
+Electric vehicles with emissions over 50g/km will only have to pay tax in the first year – after that, it’s totally free.
+No wonder efficient cars are more popular than ever.

 The chart below from the government’s website will show you the first-year rate for your vehicle.